Coined Cuisine

 Instructions

-• Preheat the oven to 425℉ and add a sheet pan to the oven so it heats up as well.
+• Preheat the oven to 425℉ and add a large sheet pan to the oven so it heats up.

-• Start by washing your brussels sprouts and drying them with a tea towel.
+• Start by washing your brussels sprouts and drying them with a clean kitchen towel.

 • Cut the bottom stems off of each brussels.
 This helps avoid a bitter taste!

-• Slice the brussels in half lengthwise, and remove any outer leaves.
+• Slice the brussels in half lengthwise, and remove any loose outer leaves.

-• Add the sliced brussels sprouts to a large bowl.
+Add the trimmed brussels sprouts to a large bowl.

-• Take the hot sheet pan out of the oven.
+• Carefully take the hot sheet pan out of the oven.
 Add the seasoned brussels sprouts, cut side down, to the hot pan.

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.